onlineSem/GW2-scribbles-word-list/README.md

 My love for classics and my GW2 guild planted the seed of a fun idea:  **Guild Wars 2-themed Pictionaries**!

-I tried at first to create a list for [this online pictionary that allows custom lists](skribbl.io) but after a few games, we noticed that my list was not so long and that we were doing the same words again and again.
+I tried at first to create a list for [this online pictionary client that allows custom lists](skribbl.io) but after a few games, we noticed that my list was not so long and that we were doing the same words again and again.
 Then, we thought, other guilds might be interested, right?
 What about sharing this project with other GW2 players from all over the world?

 * [How to use](#how-to-use)
 * [How to contribute](#how-to-contribute)